“Hey, that’s a good idea for an app.”

 - Learn to say no during development.
 While user input may provide insights about features to include, you will also hear a lot of ideas that could hold back your product launch for no good reason.
 In this post about the book, “Getting Real,” the writer points out the need to “Force the feature to prove its value.”
 Adding every single bell and whistle from the start will not only slow down production but will blur the purpose of your app or program.
 Launch with core features; save the rest for future updates.

 - Create personas.
 Personas are a way of profiling groups of your potential users.
 Create them by interviewing or observing people.
 What patterns do you see in their behavior or responses?
 Create a profile of a few of your users.
+Finally create a set of business needs analysis questions.
 By that, we mean literally type up a dossier with a name, the stereotypical version of that user type.
 You may have more than one.
 Asher might be a 22-year-old just out of college who earns $50,000 at his first job and spends his free time playing video games.
 Stephanie is a 37-year-old working mom who volunteers at the local homeless shelter in her free time.
 You can add even more detail about their everyday actions and pain points, and, most importantly, their reasons for wanting your app.

 - Put the X in UX.
 User experience.
 As you design the way the app works and the buttons one would click/press, think not just about the fastest path, but how the entire experience feels.
 Is it easy and pleasant to navigate the app?
 Does someone feel satisfied that they achieved their purpose when finished?
 Does it feel like something you want to come back to?